Spend the perfect day in Freycinet

 Eat at Géographe

-Get your breakfast bearings on the breezy deck at the Coles Bay restaurant, Géographe.
-It’s likely you’ll linger over the Hazards view as much as the delicious chorizo, mushroom and caramelised onion crepes.
+Get your breakfast bearings on the breezy deck at the Coles Bay restaurant Géographe.
+It’s likely you’ll linger over the Hazards mountain range view as much as the delicious warm apple and cinnamon fritters or salsa scrambled eggs.

 Hike to the Wineglass Bay Lookout